PaoloGiordani/HybridTreeBoosting.jl/docs/src/tutorials/Categoricals.md

 HTBoost is promising for categorical features, particularly if high dimensionals.
 This tutorials shows:
 - How to inform HTBoost about categorical features
+- Parameters related to categorical features, and their default values.
 - Comparison with LightGBM and CatBoost, with discussion.

 ### How to inform HTBoost about categorical features